 type MyString = public class mapped to String end;

-Mapped types can define members such as Constants, Properties, as well as actions that work with that data (Methods, just like regular classes and records.
-However, because at runtime mapped classes are, well, mapped to an different, existing class, mapped typed cannot add Fields, or properties with implicit storage (which would require an implicit field to be added).
+Mapped types can define members such as Constants and Properties, as well as actions that work with that data (Methods), just like regular classes and records.
+However, because at runtime mapped classes are, well, mapped to a different, existing class, mapped types cannot add Fields, or properties with implicit storage (which would require an implicit field to be added).

 mapped Expression can be used to refer to members of the original type, or the "self" of the original type.